swfz/failed-log-to-slack-action/README.md

 required `gh` command

-Identify the target RunID with gh run command, etc., and pass it to the script as a set with the repository name.
+Identify the target RunID with gh run command, etc.

+and pass it to the script as a set with the repository name.

 ### simple execution